MessyYG/Auto-Key-Holder/README.md

 # Auto-Key-Holder
-This Program hold the E key for Roblox Games
+This program allows you to pick a key to hold for 0.7 seconds.
+// Updates coming soon to update hold time.